 Heart rate monitors have become very common in wearables recently, as consumers are coming to expect more from their wearable devices.
-Counting steps, calories and general activity levels is no longer enough for most wearables, particularly in devices like smart watches, audio earbuds (hearables), and fitness bands.
+Counting steps, calories, and general activity levels are no longer enough for most wearables, particularly in devices like smartwatches, audio earbuds (hearables), and fitness bands.
 The biometric sensor systems that provide heart rate monitoring in wearables today have far more capabilities than you typically see implemented in the wearable devices on the market.
-For example, most biometric wearables report some version of heart rate monitoring, either “spot” measurements of heart rate on demand or continuously monitoring heart rate throughout the day and during activity.
+For example, most biometric wearables report some version of heart rate monitoring, either “spot” measurements of heart rate on-demand or continuously monitoring heart rate throughout the day and during activity.
 However, if the biometric sensor is accurate enough, combined with suitable activity context, these same devices can provide much deeper insights and tracking that can provide a much broader picture of someone’s overall personal health.

 The usage of biometric wearables you see in the market today is truly only scratching the surface of what’s possible.
 From Valencell’s perspective, “what’s possible” must be scientifically researched and validated.
 Users of biometric wearables need to be able to trust the insights and the guidance provided by wearables, which means the data needs to be accurate and that data needs to be used in the context of a use case that has been shown effective in diagnosing.
 For example, certain heart rate variability (HRV) patterns have been proven to indicate atrial fibrillation (research).